keithricker/docker-syncthing/README.md

-# docker-btsync
+# docker-syncthing

-Installs btsync on a minimal linux distro
+Installs syncthing on a minimal linux distro, with SSH client/server.